EXCLUSIVE-Pfizer negotiating 2-3 pct Allergan break-up fee -sources

 By Greg Roumeliotis and Pamela Barbaglia

-Nov 19 Pfizer Inc is negotiating a 2-3 percent break-up fee with Allergan Plc that would be in line with most deals, people familiar with the matter said, a sign of confidence that such a merger could overcome regulatory hurdles.
+Nov 19 Pfizer Inc is negotiating a break-up fee in the range of 2 to 3 percent of the value of its roughly $150 billion potential acquisition of Allergan Plc , proportionally in line with other deals, people familiar with the matter said.

-The break-up fee, to be paid by Pfizer if it were to walk away from Allergan, would come out to $3 billion to $4.5 billion based on a $150 billion deal value.
-That would make it one of the highest ever break-up fees in dollar terms.
+A break-up fee of that amount, to be paid by Pfizer if it were to walk away from the Allergan deal, would show confidence that the regulatory risk to the merger does not pose an existential threat, despite the U.S. Treasury planning this week to tighten the rules on corporate tax inversions, a key aspect of their plan.

+The break-up fee in the Pfizer-Allergan deal would still be one of the highest ever agreed because the deal itself would be one of the largest mergers ever.

-However, break-up fees are set in relation to the target company's size.
-One of the people familiar said a 2-3 percent fee would be at the lower end of similar transactions.
+Break-up fees, however, are set in relation to the target company's size, and one of the people said the break-up fee in the Pfizer-Allergan deal would proportionally be at the lower end of comparable transactions.

-One of the main regulatory concerns about a Pfizer-Allergan merger pertains to the domicile of the combined company.
-U.S.-based Pfizer could move its headquarters to Ireland, where Allergan is based, to take advantage of lower tax rates.

-So-called tax inversions have driven other merger deals, but the U.S. Treasury is planning to clamp down on them.

 The largest beak-up fee ever agreed was $10 billion, and involved Verizon Communications Inc's $130 billion deal in 2013 to acquire Vodafone Group Plc's 45 percent stake in Verizon Wireless.